Pain Management Fellowship Program

 Medical Insurance is provided for graduate trainees with a cost share option for dependent coverage if elected.
 Insurance is provided through the University and includes major medical and special hospital allowances, which provide additional coverage for maternity and out-patient care.

-Dental insurance is also available for graduate trainees and dependents.
-For more information about salary and other benefits click here.
+- Dental insurance is also available for graduate trainees with a cost share option for dependents.

 - Other Benefits

-Lab coats, laundry service, malpractice insurance, disability insurance, and life insurance are provided for graduate trainees.
+Lab coats, laundry service, malpractice insurance, black fleece jacket are provided for fellowship trainees.

 The stipends for fellows at the Texas Tech University Health Sciences Center are consistent with other medical centers in the Southwest area and may undergo adjustments each year.
 Stipends are currently $1,000 per year and may be used for books or meeting travel.

 Entry Into the Fellowship

-Applications are to be made by the candidates and will be screened by our Directors.
+Applications are to be made by the candidates and will be screened by our Review Committee.
 An interview is required.
 If there is formal acceptance by the candidate after an offer, an institutional license is available in lieu of a Texas license.
 MORE

 Miles Day, MD, DABA, FIPP, DABIPP, Treweek/ Racz Endowed Professor in Pain Research, Pain Management Fellowship Program Director, Department of Anesthesiology, Texas Tech University Health Sciences Center.